 Such disparity is going put substantial pressure on the Australian economy, government finances and living standards over the coming 40 years.
 Moreover, an aging population will also increase pressure on our already-overburdened health systems.
 With such a large number of people falling into the aged pension age group, it is going to be hard for the government to support everyone sufficiently.
 This may lead to stricter eligibility criteria or perhaps a removal of the Age Pension altogether!

 Even if you are entitled to the age pension, the amount you receive will be dependent on your age and it may well not be enough to fund the lifestyle you are used to.
 If you want to ensure that you are not left out in the cold during your retirement years with only your age pension cheque in your hand, you should start your retirement planning immediately.

 Since the government is in no position to support everyone adequately, you should consider approaching your financial advisor for guidance regarding your retirement planning.
 As we now live longer, it is up to us to manage our finances and we need to pay particular attention to funding for our retirement years.

 Your financial advisor can help you decide the best course of action for you and they will come up with an effective money management plan based on your financial condition and requirements.
 As part of your retirement planning, your financial advisor will also suggest whether you should opt for income protection policies, whether to invest in superannuation, etc. to ensure that you have a smooth and steady flow of income even in your retirement years.

 So take action now to protect your retirement years and make them more comfortable.

 If you need any form of assistance or advice regarding Retirement Planning, make an obligation-free appointment with one of our experienced Financial Advisors.

-Complete our quick request form, then click the submit button – today!
+To schedule a FREE consultation complete our ‘Have an Enquiry’ request form, then click the submit button – today!